 Default storage for quantities requested by the \NODE FILE and \EL FILE is in the expanded nodes.
 This has the advantage that the true three-dimensional results can be viewed in the expanded structure, however, the nodal numbering is different from the beam nodes.
 By using the OUTPUT=2D parameter in the first step one can trigger the storage in the original beam nodes.
 The same averaging procedure applies as for the \NODE PRINT command.
 Section forces can be requested by means of the parameter SECTION FORCES.
 If selected, the stresses in the beam nodes are replaced by the section forces.
-They are calculated in a local coordinate system consisting of the 1-direction $\mathbf{n_1}$ , the 2-direction $\mathbf{n_2}$ and 3-direction or tangential direction $\mathbf{t}$ (Figure 64).
+They are calculated in a local coordinate system consisting of the 1-direction $n_1$ , the 2direction $n_2$ and 3-direction or tangential direction t (Figure 66).
 Accordingly, the stress components now have the following meaning:

-- xx: Shear force in 1-direction - yy: Shear force in 2-direction
+- xx: Shear force in 1-direction

+- yy: Shear force in 2-direction

+- zz: Normal force

+- xy: Torque

+- xz: Bending moment about the 2-direction

-Figure 66: Gauss-Kronrod integration scheme for B32R elements with rectangular cross section
+Figure 68: Gauss-Kronrod integration scheme for B32R elements with rectangular cross section